-The decreases in all R&D expense categories, except personnel and computer hardware and supplies, for 2019, compared to 2018, were primarily the result of our programs to increase operational efficiencies and reduce costs.
+The decreases in all R&D expense categories, except personnel-related, for 2019, compared to 2018, were primarily the result of our programs to increase operational efficiencies and reduce costs.
 The increase in personnel-related expense was due to an increase in salary expense.